 *p < .05 **p < .01

-The results of the Chi-Square test for independence (Table 3) between the parent's gender and the response to each of the statements revealed independence in all the statements (p>0.05) meaning that the parent's response doesn't depend on the gender of the parent.
-The same test between the child's gender and the response to each of the statements revealed independence in all the statements (p>0.05) as well, meaning that neither the parent's gender nor the child's gender influences the response.
+The results of the Chi-Square test for irrelevance (Table 3) of the parent’s gender to his/her response to each statement reveals independence in all the statements (p>0.05), i.e., the parent’s response does not depend on his/her gender.
+The same test of the connection between the child’s gender and the parent’s response to each statement again reveals independence in all statements (p>0.05), meaning that neither the parent’s nor the child’s gender influenced the responses.

 Table 3 Chi-Square test for independence results